qbituniverse/plainkube.dev/pages/start-thinking-containers.md

 Therefore, you encapsulate, at the minimum, core OS processes (IIS, nginx, port opening, write permission on file system, networking etc.), dependencies (DLLs, JARs, Gems etc) and source code (C#, Java, Python etc.) required for your software to perform its function in `total isolation`.

-For example, if you have .NET Core API which has dependency on a `proprietary DLL` then simply use [ADD](https://docs.docker.com/engine/reference/builder/#add) or [COPY](https://docs.docker.com/engine/reference/builder/#copy) statement in your Dockerfile in order to include it into the Image.
+For example, if you have .NET Core API which has dependency on a `proprietary DLL` then simply use [ADD](https://docs.docker.com/engine/reference/builder/#add) or [COPY](https://docs.docker.com/engine/reference/builder/#copy) statement in your Dockerfile to include it into the Image.
 From that point the dependency is there in predefined folder as expected by your source code.

 Alternatively, you might need to run `proprietary executable` while you build Image for your application or run an installation of a framework - in either case you simply add [RUN](https://docs.docker.com/engine/reference/builder/#run) statement and point it to the executable.